Ada-Developers-Academy/independent-ai-topics/02-prompting-101/improving-chatGPTs-responses.md

 > Sentiment: negative
 > Themes: UI, cursor

-If we include no examples, no instructions, and simply submit our list of feedback as a prompt, generative AI tools like ChatGPT will still try to provide a helpful response, likely about how to address these pieces of user feedback.
+If we include no examples, no instructions, and submit our list of feedback itself as the prompt, generative AI tools like ChatGPT will still try to provide a helpful response, likely about how to address these pieces of user feedback.

 Open a new chat in ChatGPT and try out submitting the list of feedback as a zero shot prompt to see what advice ChatGPT gives.